 As a special education administrator, you oversee a multitude of moving parts: people, programs, paperwork.
-Staying on top of the details, especially those that impact your budget the most, can be very challenging.
+Staying on top of the details, especially those that impact your budget the most, can be challenging.

-When it comes to your district’s current and potential therapists, how can you figure out which ones are pulling their weight and which ones aren’t?
+When it comes to your district’s current and potential OTs, how can you figure out which ones are pulling their weight and which ones aren’t?
 Are your most vocal, “overloaded” therapists really in need of help, or does something else need to change?

 There’s one quick and easy way to find out: Look at their schedules.

 Evaluating therapists’ schedules takes a little know-how.
 As a co-founder and managing partner of Pediatric Therapeutic Services (PTS, Inc.), I can tell you how to get started.

 (By the way, I’m not out to pick on OTs!
 These guidelines for reviewing an occupational therapy schedule work just as well for the schedules of therapists who work in any other discipline).

 Make Sure Clinicians’ Work Schedules Account for Every Time Slot

 When you request a copy of your OTs’ and your Certified Occupational Therapy Assistants’ (COTAs) schedules, you’ll need to give some explicit guidance on what information therapists should provide.
 If you don’t, you’ll get a simplified list of which buildings they serve on which days.
 You’re going to need more detail than that.

 Ask for a weekly schedule that looks like this one.
 Note how it accounts for every time slot in the day:

 You’ll want therapists to enter students’ names in each scheduled treatment slot.
 Next to each name, they should specify whether the student has individual or group services on their Individualized Education Program (IEP).
 That information will be important later.